On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: Introduction

 Note here that triangulated categories closed with respect to coproducts have recently become very popular in homological algebra and found applications in various areas of mathematics; so a significant part of this paper is dedicated to categories of this sort.
 Still we prove certain alternative versions of Theorem \ref{tadjti}; some of them can be applied to "quite small" triangulated categories.

 So, if instead of the Brown representability condition for $\cu$ we demand it to satisfy the {\it $R$-saturatedness one} (see Definition \ref{dsatur} below; this is an "$R$-linear finite" version of the Brown representability) then for any {\it bounded} $w$ on $\cu$ there will exist a $t$-structure right adjacent to it.
 Note that this version of the result can be applied to the bounded derived category $D^b(X)$ of coherent sheaves on regular separated finite-dimensional scheme that is proper over the spectrum of a Noetherian ring $R$ (see Proposition \ref{psatur}(II) and Remark \ref{rsatur}(1)).
 We also prove two generalizations of this existence result (see Proposition \ref{psaturdu} and Remark \ref{roq}); they "produce" certain $t$-structures from weight structures on the bounded derived category of coherent sheaves on any proper $R$-scheme $X$ and also on the triangulated category of perfect complexes on $X$.\footnote{The author suspects that the content of the paper will not be evenly interesting to the readers.
-So he suggests the readers not (much) interested in "large" categories to ignore all matters related to infinite coproducts on the first reading (this includes compact objects and smashing torsion pairs).
+Most of its content be found in more recent texts of the author; see Remark \ref{rnew} below.
+Note moreover that the readers not (much) interested in "large" categories may ignore all matters related to infinite coproducts on the first reading (this includes compact objects and smashing torsion pairs).
 On the other hand, \S\ref{sswc} (and so, weight complexes and Postnikov towers) are mentioned explicitly in \S\ref{sws} only.
-So, the reader is encouraged to look for his personal trajectory through this paper.}
+So, the reader is encouraged to look for his personal trajectory through this paper and also look at the papers cited in Remark \ref{rnew}.}

 So, one may (roughly) say that any "reasonable" weight structure (on a triangulated category satisfying some Brown representability condition) can be used to construct certain $t$-structures.
 This demonstrates the importance of constructing weight structures.